marcomq/rust-xgboost/README.md

 ## Requirements

 It is highly recommended to use the `use_prebuilt_xgb` feature, which is enabled by default.
-It will use an already installed xgboost library which is already delievered by this crate.
+It will use an already compiled xgboost library which will be downloaded as build step of this crate.
 On Mac, it will use an arm64 shared library.
 On windows and linux, it is using x64 architecture.

 ## Documentation